florianneukirchen/qgis_nearest_greater/README.md

 ## Changelog

-### Main branch
+### 1.0 (2022-10)
-- Add one more field neargtdelta with the diffence of both values
+- Add additional output field neargtdelta with the diffence of both values
 - Calculate statistics for delta
 - Improve strings in the UI